 - to educate students on appropriate channels and resources for lock-out assistance;

 - to inform students of the cost associated with replacing keys and/or P-Cards.

 - Students are prohibited from moving College-owned furniture from one room to another.

-- Upon a report to the Director of Residence Life that there is unassigned College-owned property in a student room, a notice that the furniture must be returned to the designated location is given.
-Failure to comply may result in disciplinary action (such as referral to Judicial Council) and/or a monetary/community restitution fine.
+- Upon receipt of a report that there is unassigned College-owned property in a student room, a notice that the furniture must be returned to the designated location will be given.
+Failure to comply may result in disciplinary action and/or a monetary fine/restitution.

 - Room furnishings should never be placed in hallways, stairwells, or other common areas.
-Policy violations may result in disciplinary action (such as referral to Judicial Council).
+Policy violations may result in disciplinary action.

 Author: Residence Life